-Toil can run on a heterogeneous cluster of both preemptable and non-preemptable nodes.
-Being preemptable node simply means that the node may be shut down at any time, while jobs are running.
+Toil can run on a heterogeneous cluster of both preemptible and non-preemptible nodes.
+Being a preemptible node simply means that the node may be shut down at any time, while jobs are running.
 These jobs can then be restarted later somewhere else.

-A node type can be specified as preemptable by adding a spot bid to its entry in the list of node types provided with the --nodeTypes flag.
-If spot instance prices rise above your bid, the preemptable node whill be shut down.
+A node type can be specified as preemptible by adding a spot bid to its entry in the list of node types provided with the --nodeTypes flag.
+If spot instance prices rise above your bid, the preemptible node whill be shut down.

-While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean preemptable resource requirement, the --defaultPreemptable flag will allow jobs without a preemptable requirement to run on preemptable machines.
+Individual jobs can explicitly specify whether they should be run on preemptible nodes via the boolean preemptible resource requirement, if this is not specified, the job will not run on preemptible nodes even if preemptible nodes are available unless specified with the --defaultPreemptible flag.
+The --defaultPreemptible flag will allow jobs without a preemptible requirement to run on preemptible machines.
+For example: